usnaveen/usnaveen/README.md

-- 👋 Hi, I’m @usnaveen
+- 👋 Hi, I’m @usnaveen currently an Electrical and Computer Science Engineering Student at Amrita Vidya Vishwapeetham.
 - 👀 I’m interested in Web development and Data science.
 - 🌱 I’m currently learning Python.
 - 📫 How to reach me usnaveen25@gmail.com